-Then I left once more The shining shore, And all the angel-band ; And stood in this world of sin and gore, And waved that magic wand.
+Then I left once more The shining shore, And all the angel-band : And stood in this world of sin and gore, And waved that magic wand.

-'Twas strange to behold How faces old, Looked up with a youthful gleam, When I said, their loved were not dead and cold, I had seen them in my dream.
+'Twas strange to behold How faces old.
+Looked up with a youthful gleam, When I said, their loved were not dead and cold I had seen them in my dream.

-I tell them all, Of the templed hall That stands on a shining shore.
-Where crime-stained sonls hear the angels call And "go and sin no more!"
+I tell them all, Of the templed hall That stands on a shining shere.
+Where crime-stained sonls hear the angels call And "go and sin ne more!"

-Some frown awhile, Then a senny smile
+Some frown awhile, Then a sunny smile Lights up each visage grim;

-Lights up each visage grim; Old earth forgets its criminal guille, And sings "Redemption's Hymn."
+Old earth forgets its criminal guile, And sings " Redemption's Hype."

-And the ancei band In the temple grand That stands on a shining shore, Have wrought this work with the magir ward, Knowledge forevermore.
+And the ancei band In the temple grand That stands on a shinking above, Have wrought this work with the major wand, Knowledge forevermore.

-There's many a heart.
-Whose pulses start.
-And many a hand grows strong : And many an earth-woul bath a part In everthrowing Wrong.
+There's many a heart, Where paires start.
+And many a band grows strong : And many an earth-eval hath a part In everthrowing Wrong.

-When the march of years And the dreams of tears With all of us are o'er.
-Now sweet to stand, where crime and fears be a very popular plank in the platform of any party just now.
-We want 'new issues,' and hope this suggestion will take."
+When the march of years And the dreams of tears With all of us are vier.
+How sweet to stand, where crime and fears

-Are vanished overmore.
+Are vanished everance.

-Brigham Young has promised to build that portion of the Pacific Road that will run through Utah. spots before fair weather.
+Brigham Young has promised to build that por-tion of the Pacific Road that will run through Utah.

 Japan is the place to live in.
-You can buy a first class house there for \$30, and tive counfortably in it for two cents a day.
-Servants charge filly cents a month, and a horse and groom may be had for the same time for \$1.50.
+You can buy a first class house there for \$31 and five comfortably in it for two cents a day.
+Servants charge filtr cents a month, and a horse and grown may be had for the same time for \$1.50.

-A stone in the northern part of Finland turns black before a rain storm, and is covered with white
+A stone in the northern part of Finland turns black before a rain storm, and is covered with white spots before this weather.